dataset-ninja/chest-xray/README.md

 # Chest Xray Masks and Labels

-Chest Xray Masks and Labels is a dataset for semantic segmentation tasks.
+Chest Xray Masks and Labels is a dataset for instance segmentation, semantic segmentation, object detection tasks.